, ,

 • ‘to represent the subject in greater context’….. to meet the requirements of the audience.

 • People have very different expectations.
-The ‘bosses’ quite often think of corporate reporting as a 10 piece wooden jigsaw, while the Minions know it’s a bit more like Picasso’s Three Musicians.
+The ‘bosses’ quite often think of corporate reporting as a 10 piece wooden jigsaw.
+However, the Minions know it’s a bit more like Picasso’s Three Musicians.
 The drive towards the 10 piece elephant jigsaw can result in the large-scale aggregation of information and the risk that things become ‘averaged out’, over simplified and too abstract.
 Sometimes you need to see the detail of what is happening at the ‘coal face’, even at Board level.

 • Almost everyone wants to keep adding things into the system – just to provide that bit more assurance.
 This ends up making the picture even more complicated and the jigsaw ever more difficult to complete.

 The Integrated Reporting Movement…..this might just help.
-If you haven’t switched off yet…. this is worth a look.
+If you haven’t switched off yet, this is worth a look.
 The Integrated Reporting ‘Movement’ is all about improving how organisations “communicate a clear, concise integrated story that explains how ALL of their resources create value”.
 It’s all explained in-depth on the Integrated Reporting website.
-There are some important messages here about sustainability, not just the ‘green stuff’, but a focus on how areas like the impact upon society and the viability of the organisation in the long-term (20 – 30 years) are being considered.
-When you add-on the emphasis on clear and concise reporting there’s quite a lot to get excited about here.

 So, what’s the PONT?